-As long as a particular preferred shareholder is classified as a Substantial Shareholder they will be restricted to redeeming no more than 20% of their preferred shares in any quarter.
+If a preferred shareholder is classified as a Substantial Shareholder, they will be restricted to redeeming no more than 20% of their preferred shares in any quarter.

 The Corporation shall not be obligated to redeem more than 10% of the issued preferred shares in any fiscal year.
 The Corporation shall redeem preferred shares in order in which the Corporation receives written notice of redemption from the preferred shareholders.